The Paper Chase (film): Cast

-Inspiration for Kingsfield
+Background

-There are several possible inspirations for the character.
-Retired Harvard Law professor Clark Byse is said to have been the inspiration for the character's position at Harvard Law School, though not the character's personality.
+There are several possible inspirations for the character Charles W. Kingsfield Jr. The late Harvard Law professor Clark Byse is said to have been the inspiration for the character's position at Harvard Law School, though not the character's personality.
 According to John Houseman, the inspiration for Kingsfield was crusty professor Edward "Bull" Warren, also reflected in The Boston Globe in 2004.
 Houseman had noted that Kingsfield's behavior is actually a toned-down version of Warren's famous classroom rudeness, as enshrined in classroom lore, and recounted several examples of the professor's putdowns.
+Richard Alan Gordon, a long-time contracts professor at Georgetown University, is also said to have influenced the role.

 James Bridges originally earmarked James Mason for the Kingsfield role, but he was unavailable.
 After attempts to cast Melvyn Douglas, Edward G. Robinson, John Gielgud, Paul Scofield, and other famous actors in the role, Bridges offered it to Houseman, who agreed to fly to Toronto (where the film's interior sequences were to be shot) for a screen test.
-Bridges called it "fabulous", and Houseman accepted the part, thus launching his acting career.
+Bridges called it "fabulous", and Houseman accepted the part, thus launching his film acting career.
 He had seldom acted before, but knew Bridges from the time he was a stage manager in Houseman's UCLA Professional Theater Group.
 Houseman then recommended Bridges as a writer for the television series Alfred Hitchcock Presents, for which Bridges wrote 18 teleplays before establishing himself as a motion picture writer-director.

 Production

 The exterior shots of the Harvard Law School buildings were filmed on the Harvard Law School campus, and the library shots were filmed in the Harvard Andover library at the Harvard Divinity School.
 All interiors were shot on stages in Toronto.
 In a 1999 interview, Gordon Willis said production designer George Jenkins "reproduced the Harvard Law School in The Paper Chase beautifully."
 The hotel scene was filmed at the Windsor Arms Hotel.
-The scene of Hart and Ford entering a building to take their final exam near the film's end was shot in front of the Law School's oldest building, iconic Austin Hall.
+The scene of James Hart (Timothy Bottoms) and Ford (Graham Beckel) entering a building to take their final exam near the film's end was shot in front of the Law School's oldest building, iconic Austin Hall.
 Most of the extras for the Harvard Law School venue scenes were then current Harvard Law students, paid a $25 per diem by 20th Century Fox.

 Willis shot The Paper Chase in anamorphic format due to the "schoolroom and the graphics in the film."
 He also commented on the cinematography, noting that the composition of the scenes with Houseman and Bottoms "related to who had command of the situation.
 We used huge close-ups of John, and demeaning shots of Timothy.
 Then as the movie goes along and Timothy begins to get on top of it, you'll notice the shot sizes begin to diminish on John and begin to get a little bit bigger on Timothy—until finally they are equal partners shooting back and forth."